Zenexer/ForgePlugin/README.md

 License
 =======

-Copyright (c) 2012 Paul Buonopane.
+Copyright (c) 2012, Paul Buonopane.
 All rights reserved.
-"Earth2Me" and "Zenexer" are trademarks of Paul Buonopane.
+"Earth2Me", "Zenexer", and "ForgePlugin" are trademarks of Paul Buonopane.

-This product and its source code are made available for both commercial and non-commercial use.
-You may use the product and its source code under the following conditions:

-* This license remains in place.
-* Any README, README.md, and similar documents are included with any portion of the source code.
-* Any README, README.md, and similar documents are included with any portion of the compiled product.
-* Any modifications become the property of the above stated copyright holder.
-You hold no rights to modifications.
-* You will immediately destroy all copyright-protected works upon request of the above stated copyright holder.

-PROVIDED THE AFFOREMENTIONED CONDITIONS ARE MET, you are entitled to the following, unless otherwise revoked by the above stated copyright holder:

-* You may use the above stated trademark(s) to endorse your commercial and/or non-commercial products.
-* You may modify the copyright-protected work(s).
-* You may redistribute the copyright-protected work(s), in part or in whole.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Small portions of code are decompiled from other sources.
-They belong to their respective owners.
-The binaries of each mod (.jar and/or .zip files) are additionally licensed as either the property of Mojang, or as defined by the mods' respective authors, as appropriate.
+Portions of code are derived from other sources.
+Though heavily modified, and in many cases, entirely rewritten, the original forms belong to their respective owners.
+Often, the licensing for this original code remains unclear.
 Please be respectful of the wishes of the original mod authors, regardless of legal obligations.
-They put a lot of effort into the mods that make up Tekkit.
+They put a lot of effort into the mods that form Tekkit.